 Grouping business phone lines makes them easier to manage and account for: POTS lines sort of fly under the radar because they range in price from 20 to 40 dollars a month and are grouped in small clusters.
 MPLS is an entire network, SIP trunks are typically centralized, PRIs cost between three and five hundred dollars a month…no one is going to forget about these services.
 POTS lines are installed and forgotten all the time.
 If you can group all your POTS together, you’re going to achieve a much higher level of visibility than you would if they are spread out over tens of bills and multiple providers.

 Bill consolidation: In the example above, the company receiving 100 different bills could reduce that number to one.
 Most aggregators offer web portals so companies can view their billing and inventory online.
 This is an advantage because it provides the subscribing company a greater level of visibility compared to multiple providers and paper billing.
+Moreover, you can easily reduce the cost of your business phone lines.

 Actually, for the 100 location company, the bill total would most likely be greater than 100.
 Companies typically order their phone lines at different times.
 Many times, the phone company representative taking the order will create a new account for the new lines.
 This is especially true with large companies because the phone company reps know they won’t receive sales credit if they add services to an existing “named” account.